Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Introduction

 \section{Introduction}

 Heat transport is an integral consideration for a wide range of applications.
 However, understanding the influence of material-specific aspects on heat transport is quite challenging, in particular for complex systems.
 In experimental investigations, samples are prone to defects, whose impact usually cannot be measured exactly, making it difficult to obtain concise knowledge transferable to other materials.
-In atomistic simulations, the defect distribution is well defined, but the evaluation of the simulations, in particular for studying a large number of systems, is either computationally costly or involves significant approximations.
-A commonly used family of methods to obtain the thermal conductivities is anharmonic lattice dynamics \cite{togo_distributions_2015,Li2014}, where the scattering processes for vibrational modes in crystalline systems are modeled directly.
-However, this approach is difficult to apply for complex systems showing high degrees of anharmonicity or systems containing defects.
-Additionally, there are far fewer implementations for lower-dimensional systems and those available are rarely able to correctly capture the scattering processes.
-Therefore, many previous publications have relied on simple models, where vibrational properties in quasi-1D materials are considered indirectly using bulk solutions and the scattering at the surfaces is considered via physical concepts \cite{li_thermal_2013,karim_temperature-dependence_2020}.
-However, such approximations fail to properly characterize the physics of the situation, in particular for very thin nanowires and for materials where a representative bulk structure is difficult to determine.
+In atomistic simulations, the defect distribution is well defined, but the calculations tend to be costly or involve significant simplifications; this is particularly problematic if a large number of systems must be studied.

+A commonly used family of methods to obtain thermal conductivities is anharmonic lattice dynamics \cite{togo_distributions_2015,Li2014}, which focuses on the direct modeling of heat carriers and their scattering processes.
+However, this approach is difficult to apply to situations with complex structures or low symmetry, such as defect-laden systems, as well as to scenarios with high anharmonicity.
+Moreover, there are far fewer implementations of lattice-dynamics workflows targeting lower-dimensional systems, and those available are rarely able to correctly capture the scattering processes.
+In the technologically relevant case of quasi-1D nanosystems, many publications therefore rely on simple models that extrapolate the vibrational properties of the systems' bulk counterparts and combine them with a very simplified picture of the boundary \cite{li_thermal_2013,karim_temperature-dependence_2020}.
+However, such approximations fail to properly characterize the physics of the situation, especially for very thin nanowires and for materials where a representative bulk structure is difficult to determine.